The Moon's a Balloon

 The Moon's a Balloon is a best-selling memoir by British actor David Niven (1910–1983), published in 1971.
 It details his early life.
 There have been several editions and many translations of the book over the years.
-Niven followed it with a sequel Bring on the Empty Horses in 1975.
+Niven followed it with a sequel, Bring on the Empty Horses, in 1975.

-The book is a funny yet tragic tale, detailing everything from the loss of Niven's father to his knowledge of how to lead a good life.
+The book has been described as "a funny yet tragic tale, detailing everything from the loss of Niven's father to his knowledge of how to lead a good life".